boringlee24/sc23-sustainability/README.md

 The regional carbon intensity data are collected in the ``csv`` directory.
 The ``regional_carbon.ipynb`` notebook shows the visualization of regional carbon intensities.

+Credit to Rohan Basu Roy for creating the Jupyter Notebook plotting scripts.

 ## Contact

 Baolin Li: https://baolin-li.netlify.app/